 Do You Need a Website in 2026?
 Michigan Business Owners Must Read This

-As we wrap up 2025 and look toward 2026, business owners across Michigan—from Detroit to Rochester Hills, from Ann Arbor to Grand Rapids—are asking the same question: “Do I really need a website when I have Facebook and Instagram?”
+As we start 2026, business owners across Michigan—from Detroit to Rochester Hills, Ann Arbor to Grand Rapids—keep asking the same question: “Do I really need a website when I have Facebook and Instagram?”

-For businesses in Oakland County and across Metro Detroit, this isn’t just about keeping up with trends—it’s about survival in an increasingly digital marketplace.
+For Rochester Hills businesses and companies throughout Oakland County, this isn’t just about keeping up with trends—it’s about survival in an increasingly digital marketplace.

-Why Michigan Businesses Can’t Rely on Social Media Alone
+Why Rochester Hills Businesses Can’t Rely on Social Media Alone

-According to recent surveys, 21% of small businesses claim they use social media instead of a website to manage their online presence.
-While platforms like Facebook and Instagram are valuable marketing tools, they come with serious limitations that can hurt your business:
+About 21% of small businesses claim they use social media instead of a website.
+While Facebook and Instagram are valuable marketing tools, they come with serious limitations:

 You Don’t Control the Platform